kagetoki/articles/FSharp.eng.md

 It's that simple, concise and most importantly, the code is self-documented.
 You don't have to write xml doc and specify that method throws an exception on some scenarios, you don't have to wrap other method calls with `try/catch` just in case.
 In this kind of type system exceptions occur in truly dangerous and wrong situations.

 When you throw exceptions here and there all the time you need a sophisticated error handling.
 Now you get yourself a `BusinessException` or an `ApiException`, then you have to inherit tons of exceptions from it and keep tracking that everyone is using those right exceptions, and if someone makes mistake - clients will get `500` instead of `404` or `403`.
-Now you've got a tideous logs reading ahead of you and digging through stacktraces.
+Now you've got a tedious logs reading and digging through stacktraces ahead of you.

 F# compiler gives a warning if we didn't go through all the cases in `match` expression.
 Which is very convenient when you add a new case to your DU.
 In DU we *define scenarios*, for instance:
 ```fsharp